 So for those who are inclined to think of chiropractors as con artists, Dr. K. really got on my case about joining a pool.
 He made it clear to me that his adjustments would only help in the short-term, but in the long run I was going to have to get stronger.
 And that the only way he saw me doing that was in water.

 “Just go online and see what gyms around here have pools.”

 “Just make one phone call about joining.”

 “Just go in person and check out one pool.”

 Finally I did, and I’m still kicking myself (or I would be, if my joints could move) for not doing it sooner.

 Since I’ve been working out in water for about a year and a half now, I am a million times better.
 I haven’t completely stopped my SI joints from “sticking,” but now that I am stronger, they don’t “stick” quite as badly.
 It also just doesn’t bother me quite as much when they do, because I have more strength in other areas of my body to compensate with.

 So I am not out of the woods yet, but at least I feel like I am learning.

 As I’ve promised in previous posts, I plan to be writing more about the specifics of my exercise program, as well as the exercise science concepts that I think are really useful for anyone with chronic pain and biomechanical dysfunction.

-Again, this is an old post (from 2014), and it is NOT my most informative post on the subject!
-I’ve learned so much since then, and have so much more to say that you might find helpful!
+Again, this is an old post!
+I’ve come a long way since I wrote this, and have so much more to say!
 Please be sure to check out My Sacroiliac Joint Saga for more.